A colocalization spectral sequence: Application: the target of the Eilenberg-Moore spectral sequence

 \begin{remark} The reader might wonder why we are using $\Sring^\mathrm{op}$ in the theorem above instead of $\Sring$.
-Indeed, one can replace $\Sring^\mathrm{op}$ with $\Sring$ and change the resulting right $\Sring$-modules to left modules (this is possible by Remark~\ref{rem: Sring isomorphic to Sring opposite}) .
-The point is that at the beginning of this section we have designated $chains^*(F;\Q)$ to be a \emph{left} $\chains_*(\kangr B;\Q)$-module, which means that $H_*(F;\Q)$ is a \emph{right} $H_*(\kangr B;\Q)$-module.
+Indeed, one can replace $\Sring^\mathrm{op}$ with $\Sring$ and change the resulting right $\Sring$-modules to left modules.
+The point is that at the beginning of this section we have designated $\chains^*(F;\Q)$ to be a \emph{left} $\chains_*(\kangr B;\Q)$-module, which means that $H_*(F;\Q)$ is a \emph{right} $H_*(\kangr B;\Q)$-module.
 So the statement of Theorem~\ref{the: Application to rational EMSS} is consistent with our choices. \end{remark}